 We’ve found our forever home here in Wales

-Calum: I can’t believe that at one point, we weren’t sure about making the move.
+Calum: We've been here for over four years now.
+I can’t believe that at one point, we weren’t sure about making the move.
 We haven’t looked back.
 Everyone is really nice, the pace is slower in a small town like Penarth, and I’m outdoors more.
-There are fewer crowds, so doing stuff with the kids just feels so much less stressful.
-And doing your daily commute through such inspiring surroundings raises your spirit at the beginning and end of the working day.
+There are fewer crowds, so doing stuff with the kids just feels so much less stressful, and doing your daily commute through such inspiring surroundings raises your spirit at the beginning and end of the working day.

 Jayne: In our first few months here, we couldn’t stop smiling and feeling really smug.
 There were times when we were sitting in the sunshine, looking out across the sea, when I’d say: 'This is crazy.
 It feels like we’re on holiday, but this is our home town.'
-And after just 12 months we’ve made lots of lovely friends.
-I feel like we’re part of a community.
+We've found it quite easy to make lots of lovely friends, and we feel like part of a kind, helpful and happy community.